iaretechnician/barebones-masterserver-wiki/Player-Profiles.md

-Player Profiles module allows you to build player profiles, and use them in your games.
+**Player Profiles** module allows you to build player profiles, which are synchronized and persisted automatically.

 When a player joins game server, game server can obtain players profile, make changes to it, and those changes will be sent to Master server.